MrPixelized/passh-agent/README.md

 ## Implementation
 Passh-agent does not cache any private keys - it makes calls to pass anytime private keys are needed, so they are decrypted on-demand.
-This allows integration the of agent with the GPG password caching you would generally expect a pass user to have setup.
+This allows for integration of the agent with the GPG password caching you would generally expect a pass user to have setup.
 It *does* cache public keys, for easy lookup of private keys.

 Passh-agent implements just the necessary parts of the ssh-agent protocol to